June 2012 PYQ Mass Comm and Journalism: Set 2

 48. A broadcast commercial produced for the purpose of demonstration is identified as

-49. The Aristotelian dramatic structure that is generally adopted for feature film has five phases.
+49. The Aristotalian dramatic structure that is generally adopted for feature flim has five phases.
 The four phases are exposition, rising action, climax and falling action.
 The fifth is

 (A) Ending